top of page

 Residents should contact BC Systems regarding any concerns or recommendations for the gardens and facilities or to report any fencing falling under body corporate responsibility requiring repair or replacement.

 Additional or replacement tags for the Recreational Centre can be purchased at a cost of $15.
-These can be obtained by contacting the Complex Manager, Greg on 0412584311 or centralparklands@outlook.com
+These can be obtained by contacting the Complex Manager on centralparklands@outlook.com

 CENTRAL PARKLANDS CTS 31949 ABN: 53167360233